life-ufes/prism/README.md

 ## 6. Incremental Evaluation on PAD-UFES-20

-After aggregating the results for all methods under the same `results/{timestamp}` directory, you can run the incremental evaluation:
+After aggregating the results for all methods under the same `results/{timestamp}` directory, you can run:

 ```bash
 python -m benchmarks.pad20.incremental -t <timestamp>
 ```

 **Options:**
-- `--metric`: Specifies the metric as either `bacc`, `f1`, `auc`, `sensitivity`, or `precision` (defaults to `bacc`).
 - `--backbone`: Specifies the backbone (defaults to `efficientnet-b0`).
+- `--cached`: Whether to use pre-computed results (defaults to False).

+The new figures are saved to `benchmarks/pad20/results/{timestamp}/incremental_metadata_performance_subplots_*.png`

 ## Note

-Recently, the sentence-transformers changed its API and started to display the following warnings:
+Recently, the sentence-transformers changed its API and started displaying the following warnings:

 ```bash
 AlbertModel LOAD REPORT from: sentence-transformers/paraphrase-albert-small-v2